 Now we are back, serving inmates at our County Jail, this time working with both men and women!

 what participants say

 When asked about the changes inmate participants now planned to make in their lives, here was some feedback jail staff and Nevada County Arts Council received:

 “My interactions have become deeper.
 I feel I understand each person more… I feel happier, and have become more outgoing and cheerful...”

 “The space helped me to explore myself better.
 I feel I’m more relaxed and friendly and therefore able to make better decisions…”

 how did acting up begin?

 Acting Up follows a report produced in late 2016 by California Lawyers for the Arts, in collaboration with Dr. Larry Brewster of the University of San Francisco, the William James Association, Fresno Arts Council, Community Works West and Jail Guitar Doors.
 The report, Arts in Corrections: County Jails Project, was released “just as the US Supreme Court was requiring the state to reduce severe overcrowding in the state’s prisons.
 In addition to having the nation’s largest state prison population, California also claimed one of the highest recidivism rates in the country at nearly 70%.”
-You can view the full report above.
+You can view the full, most recent, report above.

 why arts in corrections?